TheVishnuKumar/one-pub-sub-lwc/README.md

 Attributes
 ----------
 This component has three types of attributes.
 1. **name**: This is required attribute.
-Define the channel name.
-Ex:  /topic/NewContactCreated and event/My_Event__e.
+Define the name of the pubsub event to subscribe and fire.

 2. **namespace**: This is an optional attribute.
-It defines that which API version will be used for cometd.
-If you omit this then it will take 45.0 as the default version.
+It does allow you to budle the events for particaular feature.
+Ex: If you have 6 components on the same screen and 3 - 3 components are related to some functionality.
+You can divide them using namespace.
+You can have 'refresh-list' event name in both the module.

 Events
 ------
-This component has two types of events.
+This component has one type of event.
-1. **onaction**: This event fire when any streaming API sends the payload/message.
-You need to define the handler for your component to get the value from this event.
+1. **onaction**: This event fire when any subcribed event get fired.
+This return the data that is passed in the event firing.
-You can get payload from this: event.detail.payload
+You can get payload from this:
+1.1) LWC: event.detail.payload;
+1.2) Aura: event.getParam('payload');

 Methods
 ----------
-This component has three types of methods that you can use to re-subscribe, unsubscribe and check the status of the subscription.
+This component one types of methods that you can use to re-subscribe, unsubscribe and check the status of the subscription.
-1. **fire()**: Subscribe the channel if it was destroyed or unsubscribe.
-You cannot Subscribe a channel if it already Subscribed.
-It prevents the multiple payload event from streaming API.
+1. **fire()**: It will fire the pubsub event.
+It does also accept the data.
+You can fire the event:
+1.1) LWC: this.template.querySelector('.<Class Name>').fire('Fired Event from LWC.');
+1.2) Aura: component.find("<Aura ID>").fire('Fired Event from Aura Component.');

 Example